Future of AR Devices: Lenovo Thinkreality A3, Meta Ray-Ban, Rokid AR and Vuzix Next Gen Smart Glasses

 Snap Inc. Next Generation of Spectacles

-On May 20, 2021 Snap Inc. issued an official introduction to their Next Generation of Spectacles aimed at AR creators, which was shared during the Snap Partner Summit 2021.
-The new lightweight spectacles are built using the Qualcomm Snapdragon XR1 Platform leveraging 6 DOF (degree of freedom) including hand, surface and marker tracking, providing a 26.3-degree FOV (field of vision).
-The spectacles feature dual 3D waveguide display, 2 RGB cameras, touchpad, 4 inbuilt microphones as well as 2 stereo speakers.
+On May 20, 2021, Snap Inc. officially introduced their Next Generation of Spectacles aimed at AR creators, which was shared during the Snap Partner Summit 2021.
+The lightweight spectacles are built using the Qualcomm Snapdragon XR1 Platform leveraging 6 DOF (degree of freedom), including hand, surface, and marker tracking, providing a 26.3-degree FOV (field of vision).
+The spectacles feature a dual 3D waveguide display, 2 RGB cameras, a touchpad, 4 inbuilt microphones, and 2 stereo speakers.
 The displays dynamically adjust to both indoor and outdoor use.
-Even though today Snap Spectacles are not aimed at general consumers, it is clear that they can open the door to more unique immersive content creation in the long run.
+Even though today, Snap Spectacles are not aimed at general consumers, it is clear that they can open the door to unique immersive content creation in the long run.
 While the AR glasses didn't turn into a product of mass consumption, Snap still has its hopes up for the AR hardware and has recently communicated the desire to integrate AI capabilities in the future.

-July has brought us exciting news of the new Rokid Air AR glasses, estimated to be delivered in November 2021, according to the Rokid Kickstarter public funding campaign.
-The new lightweight device is promised to have a large 43° Field of vision (FOV), 1920*1080*2 resolution, 120'' virtual screen, 75Hz refresh rate, 4K Display, voice control AI, adjustable focus, HD directional speaker as well as 2 noise-canceling microphones.
-Rokid is positioning the new device in comparison with Hololens 2, Nreal Light and Mad Gaze Glow Plus, making competition with their clearly better price, device weight, refresh rate and diopter adjustment.
-The Rokid Air was met with great excitement from the backers community, raising 100% of the pledged goal in just an hour, while the funding campaign will continue until August 12th.
+Rokid Air is, without a doubt, one noteworthy pair of AR glasses.
+Launched in September 2021, the global product shipment exceeded 30,000, with a successful Kickstarter public funding campaign.
+The lightweight device comes with 1920x1080 per eye resolution, 43° Field of vision (FOV), 120" virtual screen, 75Hz refresh rate, 4K Display, voice control AI, adjustable focus, HD directional speaker, as well as 2 noise-canceling microphones.
+Rokid has positioned its device in comparison with Hololens 2, Nreal Light, and Mad Gaze Glow Plus, making competition with their better price, device weight, refresh rate, and diopter adjustment.
+The Rokid Air was met with great excitement from the backer's community, raising 100% of the pledged goal in just an hour, while the funding campaign continued until August 12th.
 Priced at $319,99, Rokid Air has set an excellent stage for the Rokid's next next-generation pair, the Rokid Max AR glasses, available for pre-order since March 21, 2023.
 Rokid Max AR glasses will have 1920x1080p resolution, 120Hz refresh rate, and around 50° Field of vision (FOV), with prices starting at $439.

-With more devices coming to the market, we can expect a rapid increase in demand for both business and consumer aimed AR experiences.
-What seems like baby steps today, is about to accelerate progressively, allowing to enhance our reality of tomorrow as well as much further in the future.
+With more devices coming to the market, we can expect a rapid increase in demand for both business and consumer-aimed AR experiences.
+Baby steps back in 2021 have accelerated progressively in 2023, enhancing our reality of tomorrow and into the future.